 Tolerance to Xanax develops quickly, requiring the user to take more of the drug to achieve the desired effects.
 Someone with a Xanax addiction may take up to 20 or 30 pills per day.
 If the user decides to stop taking Xanax, they may experience withdrawal effects such as anxiety, restlessness, insomnia, and tremors.
 The onset of withdrawal symptoms is a sign that a physical dependence has developed.
 The development of tolerance and withdrawal are indications of addiction.

-Once a Xanax addiction has taken hold, daily responsibilities, such as school, work or family, are ignored as energy is redirected towards drug seeking behavior.
+Once a Xanax addiction has taken hold, daily responsibilities such as school, work, or family are ignored as energy is redirected toward drug-seeking behavior.

 Other behavioral signs of Xanax addiction include:

 - Continued use of Xanax even though it is contributing to personal difficulties.